Olona-04/Olona-04.github.io/README.md

 My goal is to start my career as a **Junior Software Developer or Web Developer**, where I can apply my technical knowledge to real-world projects while continuing to learn from experienced developers.

-I aim to grow into a skilled developer who contributes to building **efficient, scalable, and user-friendly applications**.
+I aim to grow into a skilled developer who contributes to building efficient, scalable, and user-friendly applications.

 ---